In vitro diagnostics

 How is CPI enabling in vitro diagnostics solutions?

 Our multidisciplinary teams and wide variety of equipment mean that we can support the entire scope of IVD development, from assays and reagents to the incorporation of digital connectivity, and everything in between.
-At all stages, we can bridge in-house expertise gaps, offering support for biological material development, physical delivery methods, sensing, microfluidics, signal amplification, Internet of Things functionality and interface design.
+At all stages, we can bridge your in-house expertise gaps, offering support for biological material development, physical delivery methods, sensing, microfluidics, signal amplification, Internet of Things functionality and interface design.

 Our photonics facilities provide a hub for researching innovative methods for disease diagnosis, imaging systems including endoscopy, and a variety of light-based treatments alongside manufacturing space.
 Our team there also offers support to take IVD products through the necessary economic and regulatory steps towards commercialisation.